ImperialCollegeLondon/ReCoDE-DeepLearning-Best-Practices/README.md

 ### Step 2: Create the `pyproject.toml` File

 The `pyproject.toml` file is a configuration file to define your package metadata and build system requirements.
+Explanation of the file can be found [here](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).

 ### Step 3: Add an `__init__.py` File